Major improvement programmes

 - colour of external walls

-The work is based on the information gathered property surveys.
+The work is based on the information gathered from stock condition surveys.
 This information determines our improvement work schedules for the coming years.

 Do you have to have the work done?

-Some of the repairs have to be done, though we’ll try to be as flexible as we can when arranging times to carry out the work.
+Some of the repairs have to be done, although we will try to be as flexible as we can when arranging times to carry out the work.

 Essential jobs include: